 nanobox run to provision a local development environment.
 I recommend adding a DNS alias to provide a convenient way to access the app from a browser.

-# add a convenient way to access the app from a browser nanobox dns add local nanobox-phoenix.dev # provision local dev env and drop into a console nanobox run
+# add a convenient way to access the app from a browser nanobox dns add local nanobox-phoenix.local # provision local dev env and drop into a console nanobox run

 Generate & Add Your Secret Key Base